Upper School Mathematics

 • Calculus of circular functions, exponential and logarithmic functions

-Advanced Topics Mathematics: Calculus II
+Advanced Topics Mathematics: Calculus II (Year Long)

-Prerequisite: AT Calculus I (or Honors Calculus Before the 2023-2024 School Year)
+Prerequisite: AT Calculus I

 What skills, habits of mind, and experiences are needed to be an effective mathematician in the 21st century?
 How can theory, application and modern technology help us answer this question?
 In this Advanced Topics Calculus course, we will develop a framework for advanced theoretical understanding and application of calculus, and how to apply calculus in fields of study such as engineering, physics, biology, and economics.